 But of course, the main industry was fish.
 The surrounding lake was a great catching ground.
 To the northeast, fresh water from the mountains flowed down the northern Jordan into the lake.
 In the southwest, the “Seven Springs” (Heptagion) provided warm water that attracted fish in winter.
 These hot springs were famous for their healing capacities as well.

 Since the beach was not of sand but of gravel, it was not very suitable to fish with drag nets.
 The most common method was most likely trammel net fishing at night.
 We often read about this in the gospels.
 During the daytime, the nets and fish dried while the fishers slept.

 Dried fish from the Sea of Galilee was a major commodity as fish was a staple food in Judea next to bread and oil.
-I guess loads of fish were carried to other places on a regular basis, by boat or on mules, either for sales or for further processing.
+I guess loads of fish as well as fish products (such as a popular fish sauce called garum) were carried to other places on a regular basis, by boat or on mules, either for sales or for further processing.

 … and a Market of Information

 Imagine a smelly marketplace along the shore.
 A caravan has arrived with camels.
 Old men sit at the water, mending nets.
 People mangle in practical Greek and Aramaic between sacks, baskets, balance weights and money.
 Workers load and unload goods: Fruits, spices, grain from other regions, dried fish for Jerusalem.
 A boat sets off to bring fresh fish to the drying tower in Magadan.
 Nearby, some people sell their local glassware—made in the village!—, bootleg Roman pottery, ropes, and cloth while a man of the “fish police” makes rounds to see if everybody follows rules and tariffs.